 2) Install a firewall and antivirus software

 A firewall is a critical piece of security software that helps to protect your computer from malicious attacks.
 It does this by creating a barrier between your computer and the rest of the internet.
 Anti-virus software works to detect and remove viruses, worms, and other malware from your computer.
+Learning as much as possible about improving your data security is important to ensure your online information is safe.
+Kenny Natiss talks a lot about this and you can learn from what he has to say so you can improve efficiency and safety of your security.
 Be sure to keep your firewall and antivirus software up-to-date to ensure they are effective against the latest threats.

 3) Be aware of phishing scams